 When the Commission issued the Report and Order establishing the UWB rules in 2002, commission characterized the limits and restrictions of subpart F as “ultra-conservative” and stated that the commission intended to reconsider many of the restrictions and conditions at a later date, based upon industry experience.
 Commissioner Copps wrote in his statement that this “ultra-conservative ultra-wideband step we take today” was at the “extreme (conservative) end of what FCC engineers – the best spectrum engineers in the country – believe necessary”.

 There is now extensive industry experience which confirms the characterization by the Commission.
 UWB has been widely used and proven to cause no harmful interference to other radio services.
-As noted in the petition, the FCC has acknowledge the extremely low risk of harmful interference by issuing waivers to reduce some of the subpart F restrictions.
+As noted in the petition, the FCC has acknowledged the extremely low risk of harmful interference by issuing waivers to reduce some of the subpart F restrictions.

 The FCC subsequently provided in Subpart C, §15.250, means to approve UWB devices operating in the band 5925-7250 MHz and has subsequently approved many devices without the restriction on outdoor infrastructure use.
 Experience with these approved devices has shown no issues with causing harmful interference.